-Systems Change Fellowship
+Systems Change Program

 Systems change is an intentional process designed to fundamentally alter (or create) the components and structures that cause a system to behave in a certain way.
-The Systems Change Fellowship is a 15-month systems transformation process designed to fundamentally develop the components and structures of key systems that drive outcomes in higher education institutions (HEI).
+The Systems Change Program is a 15-month systems transformation process designed to fundamentally develop the components and structures of key systems that drive outcomes in higher education institutions (HEI).